Complete pest package

 Adult human fleas are wingless, have a curved head and appear flattened when viewed from the side.
 They are around 1.5-4mm in size, dark brown in color and can live for up to one year.

 Dog fleas live amidst dog fur and can only remain alive on their host dog.
 Their feed comes from the blood of their host dog and they can live for months without a feed.
 However, the female needs a meal before she can reproduce.
 Dog fleas are around 2mm and are reddish brown colour.
-They have tube-like mouths, a rounded head and a hard flattened body covered with hair and spines.
+They have tube-like mouths, a rounded heads and a hard flattened bodies covered with hair and spines.
 Dog fleas also have long hind legs.

 Some adult cat fleas live for up to one year, and as the name suggests, primarily live on domestic cats.
 But they are also found on dogs.
 Since cat fleas prefer cats and dogs to humans, we can be bitten but not infested.
 You’ll commonly find their eggs laid in your carpet or soft furniture.